[View from deck in fall]

 Step 1: Getting to Casco Bay Lines

-Portland is 100 miles North, 2 hrs from Boston, approximately 1 hr from Portsmouth, NH.
+Portland is 120 miles north of Boston, about a 2 hour drive, and approximately 1 hour from Portsmouth, NH.

-Assuming you are coming from the South: Take Rt 95 North, which becomes the Maine Turnpike.
-Approximately 50 miles into Maine, take Exit 44 (formerly 6A) onto Route 295 to Portland.
+Coming from the South: Take Rt 95 North, which becomes the Maine Turnpike.
+About 45 miles into Maine, take Exit 44 (formerly 6A) onto Route 295 to Portland.

 In 3-4 miles you will see Portland on the hill on your right.
-Almost past the city (after Congress and two Forest Ave exits), take the Franklin St exit.
+Almost past the city (after Congress St. and two Forest Ave exits), take the Franklin St exit.
 The ramp leads onto Franklin, a divided city "arterial."
 Go 1/2 mile up the hill, then 1/2 mile down the hill.
-Franklin St will come to a T onto Commercial St. Straight ahead you will see the 4 story brick Casco Bay Ferry Terminal Parking Garage.
+At the bottom of the hill Franklin St intersects with Commercial St. Straight ahead you will see the 4 story brick Casco Bay Ferry Terminal Parking Garage (usually full in summer).

 Parking Info